Stephen Chow: 1988–2000: Rise to prominence

 After All for the Winner, Chow had two more major hits, God of Gamblers II and Tricky Brains, which grossed HK$40 million and HK$31 million respectively at the box office, but they were followed by what appeared to be a fall from grace as the sequel to All for the Winner, The Top Bet, under-performed at the local box office, and his next films Legend of the Dragon and Fist of Fury 1991 failed to crack the HK$25 million barrier.
 City Entertainment magazine reported that Chow's career was over and he was repeating himself after the hit that was All for the Winner.
 Win's Entertainment courted writer and director Gordon Chan to helm Chow's next project, Fight Back to School (1991).
 Chan claims he was unsatisfied with the script and rewrote the film as an outline with 15 bullet points and the rest of the movie was improvised.
 The result was a movie that cast Chow in a heroic lead role and the result was HK$43 million at the local box office, a new franchise (there would be sequels in 1992 and 1993), and in what's considered a local benchmark of success, it represented the first time Chow unseated Jackie Chan from the number one spot at the Hong Kong box office.

-Over the next decade, Chow appeared in more than 40 films. and wind up taking the number one spot at the box office eight times over the course of his career.
-Often, more than one of his movies would appear in the top ten, as in 1992 when all five of the top spots were held by Chow's films.
-(Jackie Chan would not retake the number one spot until 1995.)
+Over the next decade, Chow appeared in more than 40 films, and wound up taking the number one spot at the box office eight times over the course of his career.
+Often, more than one of his movies would appear in the top ten, as in 1992 when all five of the top spots were held by Chow's films (Jackie Chan would not retake the number one spot until 1995).